jphaugla/redisPythonProductCatalog/README.md

 gunzip CategoriesList.xml.gz
 ```
 ### load categories
+The redis node and port can be changed.
+The python code uses 2 environment variable REDIS_SERVER and REDIS_PORT.
+The default is REDIS_SERVER=redis and REDIS_PORT=6379
 ```bash
 docker exec -it flask bash -c "python categoryImport.py"
 ```
 ### load Products
 This can take quite a long time (maybe 35 minutes)
+The redis node and port can be changed.
+The python code uses 2 environment variable REDIS_SERVER and REDIS_PORT.
+The default is REDIS_SERVER=redis and REDIS_PORT=6379
 ```bash
 docker exec -it flask bash -c "python productImport.py"
 ```